-The Funds discourage purchases by market timers and purchase orders (including the purchase side of exchange orders) by shareholders identified as market timers may be rejected.
-The Board has adopted policies and procedures designed to detect, deter, and prevent trading activity detrimental to the Funds and their shareholders, such as market timing and disruptive trading.
-The Funds will consider anyone who follows a pattern of market timing in any Delaware Fund or the Optimum Fund Trust to be a market timer and may consider anyone who has followed a similar pattern of market timing at an unaffiliated fund family to be a market timer.
+The Fund discourages purchases by market timers and purchase orders (including the purchase side of exchange orders) by shareholders identified as market timers may be rejected.
+The Board has adopted policies and procedures designed to detect, deter, and prevent trading activity detrimental to the Fund and its shareholders, such as market timing and disruptive trading.
+The Fund will consider anyone who follows a pattern of market timing in any Delaware Fund or the Optimum Fund Trust to be a market timer and may consider anyone who has followed a similar pattern of market timing at an unaffiliated fund family to be a market timer.

 Market timing of a fund occurs when investors make consecutive, rapid, short-term "round trips" - that is, purchases into a fund followed quickly by redemptions out of that fund.
 A short-term round trip is considered any redemption of fund shares within 20 Business Days of a purchase of that fund's shares.
 If you make a second such short-term round trip in a fund within 90 rolling calendar days of a previous short-term round trip in that fund, you may be considered a market timer.
-In determining whether market timing has occurred, the Funds consider short-term round trips to include rapid purchases and sales of Fund shares through the exchange privilege.
-The Funds reserve the right to consider other trading patterns to be market timing.
+In determining whether market timing has occurred, the Fund considers short-term round trips to include rapid purchases and sales of Fund shares through the exchange privilege.
+The Fund reserves the right to consider other trading patterns to be market timing.

-Your ability to use the Funds' exchange privilege may be limited if you are identified as a market timer.
-If you are identified as a market timer, the Funds will execute the redemption side of your exchange order but may refuse the purchase side of your exchange order.
-The Funds reserve the right to restrict or reject, without prior notice, any purchase order or exchange order for any reason, including any purchase order or exchange order accepted by any shareholder's financial intermediary or in any omnibus-type account.
-Transactions placed in violation of the Funds' market timing policy are not necessarily deemed accepted by the Funds and may be rejected by a Fund on the next Business Day following receipt by a Fund.
+Your ability to use the Fund's exchange privilege may be limited if you are identified as a market timer.
+If you are identified as a market timer, the Fund will execute the redemption side of your exchange order but may refuse the purchase side of your exchange order.
+The Fund reserves the right to restrict or reject, without prior notice, any purchase order or exchange order for any reason, including any purchase order or exchange order accepted by any shareholder's financial intermediary or in any omnibus-type account.
+Transactions placed in violation of the Fund's market timing policy are not necessarily deemed accepted by the Fund and may be rejected by the Fund on the next Business Day following receipt by the Fund.

-Redemptions will continue to be permitted in accordance with the Funds' then-current prospectus.
+Redemptions will continue to be permitted in accordance with the Fund's then-current prospectus.
 A redemption of shares under these circumstances could be costly to a shareholder if, for example, the shares have declined in value, the shareholder recently paid a front-end sales charge, the shares are subject to a CDSC, or the sale results in adverse tax consequences.
 To avoid this risk, a shareholder should carefully monitor the purchases, sales, and exchanges of Fund shares and avoid frequent trading in Fund shares.

-Each Fund reserves the right to modify this policy at any time without notice, including modifications to a Fund's monitoring procedures and the procedures to close accounts to new purchases.
-Although the implementation of this policy involves certain judgments that are inherently subjective and may be selectively applied, the Funds seek to make judgments and applications that are consistent with the interests of each Fund's shareholders.
-While the Funds will take actions designed to detect and prevent market timing, there can be no assurance that such trading activity will be completely eliminated.
-Moreover, a Fund's market timing policy does not require the Fund to take action in response to frequent trading activity.
-If a Fund elects not to take any action in response to frequent trading, such frequent trading activity could continue.
+The Fund reserves the right to modify this policy at any time without notice, including modifications to the Fund's monitoring procedures and the procedures to close accounts to new purchases.
+Although the implementation of this policy involves certain judgments that are inherently subjective and may be selectively applied, the Fund seeks to make judgments and applications that are consistent with the interests of the Fund's shareholders.
+While the Fund will take actions designed to detect and prevent market timing, there can be no assurance that such trading activity will be completely eliminated.
+Moreover, the Fund's market timing policy does not require the Fund to take action in response to frequent trading activity.
+If the Fund elects not to take any action in response to frequent trading, such frequent trading activity could continue.